knaxus/problem-solving-javascript/README.md

 ## CONTRIBUTION Guide

 It's great to know that you want to contribute to this repo.
-Thanks for taking interest.
-Before you start, read the following carefully.
+Thanks for taking interest. please fing the [guide here](https://github.com/knaxus/problem-solving-javascript/blob/master/CONTRIBUTING.md)

-- When adding a new **problem** with solution

-  - Take care of the filename convention (Very Important)
-  - Problem statement should be there with examples
-  - Make sure you add the Run Time complexity of your solution
-  - Please take care of the segregation of the Problems as per the given Folder Structure
-  - It's great if you can add the **Unit Tests** to verify your solutions as well
-  - Strictly follow ESLINT rules

-- When adding a Unit Test

-  - Take care of the file name convention
-  - Make sure CI (Travis) is passing

 Keep an eye on this guide, it's subjected to change frequently.